autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/fail-safe.md

 ![fail-safe-architecture](./fail-safe/architecture.drawio.svg)

+## RTI state

+The RTI state indicates whether RTI is requested.
+If for some reason autonomous driving cannot continue, Autoware will request a change to manual driving.
+As a side note, RTI is sometimes called Take Over Request (TOR).

-## States
+## MRM state

-The MRM state indicates whether MRM is operating.
-This state also provides success or failure.
+The MRM state indicates whether MRM is operating and its current behavior.
+This state also provides success or failure of the operation.
 Generally, MRM will switch to another behavior if it fails.

 ![mrm-state](./fail-safe/mrm-state.drawio.svg)